jaroxciv/denser-chat/README.md

 <img src="demo.gif" width="800" alt="Denser Chat">

+Denser Chat is a chatbot that can answer questions from PDFs and webpages.
+This project is actively developed and maintained by [denser.ai](https://denser.ai).
+Feel free to contact support@denser.ai if you have feedback or questions.

 Main features:

-* Extract text and tables from PDFs.
+* Extract text and tables from PDFs and webpages.
 * Build a chatbot with [denser-retriever](https://github.com/denser-org/denser-retriever)
-* Support interactive Streamlit chatbot app with source highlighted in the PDF
+* Support interactive Streamlit chatbot app with source highlights in PDFs

 ## Installation